RDycore/RDycore/docs/user/index.md

-# RDycore User Guide
+# RDycore User Guide - Overview

 RDycore's primary purpose is to provide the DOE E3SM climate model with the capability to model coastal compound flooding.
 Accordingly, it has been constructed as a performance-portable library that makes efficient use of DOE's leadership-class computing facilities and is invoked by E3SM Fortran code.
-This guide explains how we integrate RDycore to E3SM to perform coupled simulations of compound flooding.

-Aside from the RDycore library, we provide standalone drivers that provide convenient ways of testing and evaluating the model's capabilities:
+Aside from the library, RDycore provides standalone drivers that can help you test and evaluate the model's capabilities:

 * standalone C and Fortran driver programs for running uncoupled flood simulations given appropriate initial and boundary conditions, source terms,